The ItsyBitsy nRF52840 Express has BAT G USB on the top left, next to the micro USB port

 - #4 - GPIO #4 is connected to the SW button to the right of the micro USB connector - it isn't available on the pin breakouts

 - #5 - GPIO #5.
 This is a special OUTPUT-only pin that can PWM.
 It is level-shifted up to Vhi voltage, so it's perfect for driving NeoPixels that want a ~5V logic level input.
-You can use this with our NeoPixel DMA control library to automatically write NeoPixel data without needing any processor time.

 - SCK/MOSI/MISO - the hardware SPI port for connecting SPI devices, you can use any pin for CS